SteveDoyle2/NASTRAN-95/um/bulk.md

 Description
 -----------
-The DELAY card is used in conjunction with the RLOAD1, RLOAD2, TLOAD1 and TLOAD2 data cards and defines the time delay term ç in the equations of the loading function.
+The DELAY card is used in conjunction with the RLOAD1, RLOAD2, TLOAD1 and TLOAD2 data cards and defines the time delay term Ã§ in the equations of the loading function.

 Format and Example